 The regions of Turkey are a fascinating insight into a country so geographically diverse, that it leaves no room for imagination.
 As the 37th largest country, with more than 8,000 kilometres of coastline and surrounded by four seas, the Republic of Turkey’s geography vastly differs from east to west.
 Additionally, having more ruled by more than one civilisation over history, Turkish culture is a delighting mix of influences extending far beyond its Ottoman past, most people associate it with.

 When you travel to Turkey, we recommend visiting more than just one of 81 official provinces, and then you can see for yourself the changing landscapes, history, culture, traditions, and food.
-But until then, the experts at Property Turkey have start shared the wonders of the seven geographical regions.
+You can choose well-organized Turkey tours that will help you discover all these mesmerizing places and witness Turkey’s versatility.
+But until then, the experts at Property Turkey have started sharing the wonders of the seven geographical regions.

 2. Aegean Region